 Oktoberfest food is just as important to the world famous festival as is Oktoberfest beer.
-In this round-up of traditional Oktoberfest fare we have also included links to the recipes so you can make them at home for your own Oktoberfest party.
+In this Bavarian feast of traditional Oktoberfest fare we have included links to the recipes for some of the finest German food so you can make it at home for your own Oktoberfest party.

 Oktoberfest is not only about the beer, the singing, the dancing and the fair attractions.
-Many of the best known and most loved Bavarian specialties are sold during festival.
+Many of the best known and most loved German food specialties are enjoyed during the festival.

 Below are some of the most popular items on an Oktoberfest menu organized by course.

 Learn more about Oktoberfest beer.

 Flammkuchen – a “white German pizza’ popular on beer garden menus.
 It originates from Baden-Württemberg region of Germany and is also well-loved in France.
 Thin crust, topped with creme fraiche, thinly sliced onions, smoked bacon lardons and caraway seeds.
 Recipe here.

 Obatzda – the famous Bavarian beer cheese dip is made with Camembert and Weissbier or a dark lager such as Dunkel.
 Served with rye bread, radishes and other veggies or soft pretzels.
 This is a classic Oktoberfest appetizer.
 Recipe here.